MarianoMolina/project_alice/README.md

    - [Added 10/24]: Context size restrictions for LLM (removes context from the middle of the conversation), TTS (splits the prompt into chunks, and returns a list of files) and embedding (naive split into max chunk size) generations.

 8. **Unify the type files**: Create a single source of truth for types, enums, etc. Either in TS or Python, and the conversion logic to the other.
+   - Gave this a try and ended up hating myself.

-9. **Make modular addition easy**: [Improved 9/24] Ideally, you should be able to sign up to a repository that has a workflow for example, and then be able to 'spawn' it in your current DB.
+9. **Make modular addition easy**: Ideally, you should be able to sign up to a repository that has a workflow for example, and then be able to 'spawn' it in your current DB.
 Requires:
    - Module manager -> Select which modules you want to download and/or keep
    - Module integrator -> Select a module to create a fresh version in your DB -> What about removal?
 Would we want to add a variable to entities to keep track of this?
+   - [Improved 9/24]: Improved the module logic, simplifying it a bit

 10. **Cost management**: Currently, the completion metadata is stored, but not much is done with it.
 Goals are:
    - Good tracking of costs